Freddicus/blinks-game-02/README.md

 ## Story

+> Once upon a time, there were a bunch of frogs.
+They were going to have a fly breakfast.
+So the sat on a golden lily pad.
+But the flies got lost on it.
+The frogs went home to eat more flies, but they didn't know where they were.
+All they remembered is that they were on a golden lily pad.
+So they went to search for one.
+It's was fall, so the lily pads could break.
+They hopped lily pad to lily pad, but they couldn't find the golden lily pad.
+Then, they saw another lily pad.
+As soon as they landed on it, it broke!
+So they had lost two of their energy to find the golden lily pad.
+There was only one more lily pad left, and this was their last energy!
+They hopped to the plain green lily pad...
+And they turned golden _and_ the lily pad turned golden!
+And they found their flies and ate them.

+_~by Julia_

 ## How to Play!

 I took a page out of the Move38 school of design handbook and avoided the pitfalls of having setup modes in the Blink code.
 BUT!
 There _is_ a setup phase for this game.
 Read on...